erresen/erresen.github.io/_posts/2020-07-26-appreciating-accessibility.md

 The majority of my work as a developer is web based, so when considering accessibility I tend to think about making things accessible for those with visual impairments; the blind and the partially sighted.
 Ensuring that the site works with screen readers and making sure controls and text have sufficient size and contrast is where a lot of accessibility effort is generally focused.
 There's also things like not making tap targets not too close together, which is as much a mobile friendliness consideration as an accessibility consideration.

-As most of my work is for the web, I don't develop very many piece of software that utilise keyboard keyboard shortcuts extensively.
+As most of my work is for the web, I don't develop very many piece of software that utilise keyboard shortcuts extensively.
 If any of my future work does incorporate keyboard shortcuts, I'm certainly going to be considering how people with physical restrictions will be able to use them.

 I don't know what the "official" guidelines for keyboard shortcut accessibility are (or whether there are any guidelines!), but during the last few weeks of convalescence I've found thought about the guidelines that I'd appreciate.